DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/resources/lvm-nodes.md

 ### 2. Add the New Storage Node to the HwameiStor System

-To add a storage node, create a LocalStorageClaim resource to build a storage pool for the new storage node.
+To add a storage node, create a LocalStorageClaim resource to build a StorageClass for the new storage node.
 By doing this, the node will be successfully added to the HwameiStor system.
 Follow the steps below:

 ```console
 $ kubectl apply -f - <<EOF